Nalanda mahavihara: Under the East India Company and British Empire (1800–1947)

-After its decline, Nalanda was largely forgotten until Francis Buchanan-Hamilton surveyed the site in 1811–1812 after locals in the vicinity drew his attention to some Buddhist and Brahmanical images and ruins in the area.
+After its decline, Nalanda was largely forgotten until Francis Buchanan-Hamilton surveyed the site in 1811–1812 after locals in the vicinity drew his attention to some Buddhist and Hindu images and ruins in the area.
 He, however, did not associate the mounds of earth and debris with famed Nalanda.
 That link was established by Major Markham Kittoe in 1847.
 Alexander Cunningham and the newly formed Archaeological Survey of India conducted an official survey in 1861–1862.
 Systematic excavation of the ruins by the ASI did not begin until 1915 and ended in 1937.
 The first four excavations were led by Spooner between 1915 and 1919.
 The next two were led by Sastri in 1920 and 1921.
 The next seven seasons of archaeological excavations through 1928 were led by Page.
-These efforts were not merely digging, observation and cataloging of discoveries, they included conservation, restoration and changes to the site such as drainage to prevent damage to unearthed floors.
+These efforts were not merely digging, observation and cataloguing of discoveries, they included conservation, restoration and changes to the site such as drainage to prevent damage to unearthed floors.
 After 1928, Kuraishi led two seasons of excavations, Chandra led the next four.
 The last season was led by Ghosh, but the excavations were abbreviated in 1937 for financial reasons and budget cuts.
 Chandra and final ASI team leaders noted that the "long row of monasteries extend further into the modern village of Bargaon" and the "extent of entire monastic establishment can only be determined by future excavations".